ConnectNowUK/docs/docs/queue-system/user-guide/concept-overview.md

 #### Personal queues

 Each user in a company gets a personal queue that they can always respond to.
-This allows agents to transfer queries to people directly, if need be.
+This allows users to transfer queries to people directly, if need be.
 These queues have no skills associated with them and can only belong to one user.

 #### Password protected queues

 Some queues are password protected so that the general public can not just join them.
 A common use case for these types of queues are for VIP queues.

-In addition, personal queues are automatically password protected, preventing people from launching queries directly at specific agents.
+In addition, personal queues are automatically password protected, preventing people from launching queries directly at specific users.

-## Agent skill levels (priorities)
+## User skill levels (priorities)

-Depending on how proficient an agent is in a given skill, they will see the queued query automatically after a set delay as defined by the queue.
+Depending on how proficient an user is in a given skill, they will see the queued query automatically after a set delay as defined by the queue.

 For example take the IT Support queue that has a skill-level delay of 30 seconds.
-When a new query comes in to the queue, all available agents with matching skills at a skill level 1 will immediately see the new incoming query.
-If they don't respond within the defined time (in this case 30 seconds), available agents with the right skills but at a skill level of 2 (so less proficient) will also start seeing the incoming query.
+When a new query comes in to the queue, all available users with matching skills at a skill level 1 will immediately see the new incoming query.
+If they don't respond within the defined time (in this case 30 seconds), available users with the right skills but at a skill level of 2 (so less proficient) will also start seeing the incoming query.